ypid/opening_hours.js/holidays/README.md

 Note that the data format versions below 2.2.0 used JSON as data serialization language.
 The data structure remains the same as 2.1.0 however.

+Note that when adding new files below `./holidays/` those file will need to be added to `./holidays/index.js` so that opening_hours.js actually uses them.

 ### Holiday definition format: PH

 Now lets look at the public holiday (`PH`) definition in more detail.
 Each `PH` definition consists of an array of dictionaries for each holiday.